JunXiong0223/PurchasingWebsite/README.md

 5- Project Tasks_v2.xlsx has uploaded to Github, please refer to excel file

 Reminder:
-1- Voucher module needed if more voucher is coming in future 2- standardize add/edit modal
-3- add return button to checkout page and admin order details 4- Revise project task if anything extra or out of consideration such as save payment method 5- Checkout page - cannot revoke voucher discount
-6- Product Browsing page - only one or two products displayed in one row 7- Add return button for product details page
+1- Product Browsing page - only one or two products displayed in one row 2- Hightlight current page in nav bar
+3 -Google API and the cost

 Enhancement:
 1-Hightlight current page in nav bar